How to Complete GA4 Setup in Google’s Setup Assistant

 According to Google, “Data thresholds are applied to prevent anyone viewing a report or exploration from inferring the identity or sensitive information of individual users based on demographics, interests, or other signals present in the data.”
 Ultimately, this is a safeguard to follow data compliance.

+In March 2024, Google changed the term “conversions” to “key events”.
 Just for your own knowledge and to get you used to the terminology, there are also actions called “events.”
 These are to mark specific user interactions as more high-funnel actions.
-All events are tracked, but not all events are conversions.
-Conversions are the most important pieces, originally “goals” in the previous version of Google Analytics.
-It is a lower funnel action.
+All events are tracked, but not all events are key events.
+Key events are the most important pieces (originally known as “goals” or “conversions” in the previous versions of Google Analytics).

 Audiences